bradkim06/clone_greg_blog/content/pages/about/index.md

 title: About
 ---

-I'm embedded developer in South Korea.
-But personally, I like to study another fields of programming.
-This blog is for personal study.
-I hope that the blog content will be helpful to many people. if there are any errors in the blog content, I would appreciate it if you let me know.
+I am an embedded developer in South Korea.
+But personally, I like to study other fields of programming.

-This blog is not my pure creation, but was created with reference to <a href="https://github.com/greglobinski/gatsby-starter-personal-blog"> greg lobinski's starter</a>.
-I like this starter so I wanted to use original, but it only work on Gatsby v1.
-So I port this starter to gatsby v2 with some changes.
-Thank greg lobinski for providing a beautiful design starter as open source.
+This blog was created as part of a Web front-end studies.
+There will be many shortcomings.
+If you find something wrong with the content, please let me know.
+I hope that the blog content is helpful to many people.

+This blog was created with Gatsby and referenced <a href="https://github.com/greglobinski/gatsby-starter-personal-blog"> Greg Lobinski's starter</a>.
+I change some code & style to fit my liking.
+Thanks to Greg Lobinski for providing a beautiful design starter as open source.

+The source code for this blog, you can see in https://github.com/bradkim06/clone_greg_blog.git.